crs4/seal/docs/prq_index.rst

 ``seal.prq.min-bases-per-read`` property to your desired value.
 For instance, to require 15 known bases::

-  bin/seal_prq -D seal.prq.min-bases-per-read=15 /user/me/qseq_data /user/me/prq_data
+  seal prq -D seal.prq.min-bases-per-read=15 /user/me/qseq_data /user/me/prq_data

 **To disable this feature** specify a minimum known base threshold of 0.